Thanh-WuTan/AspexHelperRMy-analysisreport/report.md

 </div>

-The thread proceeds only if this value is **not** explicitly set to "1".
+Analyst Note: This is not a standard Windows registry key for proxy configurations.
+It appears to be a malware-defined artifact—likely a flag set by the attacker or a previous infection stage—used to conditionally enable or disable this specific thread's execution (a custom "kill-switch").
+The thread proceeds only if this value is not set to "1".

 Upon passing this check, the malware scans the USB target directory `[Drive]:\Information Volume\2\p\` for batch files (`.bat`).